-The Board of Trustees continued to meet monthly to evaluate the staff's well-being, the Library's response to the pandemic and begin planning for a post-pandemic reaction.
-In addition the Board continued its routine duties of preparing and advocating for the upcoming FY2022 budget negotiations with the Town, reviewing and writing policies in light of the conditions on the ground, and work on addressing various building structure concerns.
+The Board of Trustees continued to meet monthly to evaluate the staff's well-being, the Library's response to the pandemic, and plan for a post-pandemic reaction.
+In addition, the Board continued its routine duties of preparing and advocating for the upcoming FY2022 budget negotiations with the Town, reviewing and writing policies in light of the conditions on the ground, and working to address various building structure concerns.

-Even when working from home, staff found ways to start new projects, developed services that could be delivered over a networked community, and planned to reopen the building.
+Even when working from home, staff found ways to start new projects, develop services that could be delivered over a networked community, and planned to reopen the building.
 The Assistant Director worked with the Special Collections Clerk to update the Library's disaster plan.

-She also worked with a team to begin the arduous process of transcribing handwritten manuscripts in the Library's special collections.
+She also worked with a team to begin the arduous process of transcribing manuscripts in the Library's special collections.

-Other groups formed and met online, including one to evaluate the Library's website and begin to plan on a redesign.
+Other groups formed and met online, including one to evaluate the Library's website and plan on a redesign.
 Staff regularly convened and collaborated over shared work duties.
 The Board and staff even started organizing around developing a new strategic plan.

 The Youth Services Librarian was awarded an LSTA grant for subscriptions to Beanstack, an online application to customize community reading programs, enabling the Library to reach more residents at home.
-The Assistant Director's grant application to the Rosemary Davis Memorial Fund at the Greater Worcester Community Foundation was awarded.
+She also started a Mind in the Making grant application focusing on developing spaces in the Library for children to play.
+Studies show that play enables young children to develop essential social and literacy skills that lead to future success in school.
+The grant to the Rosemary Davis Memorial Fund at the Greater Worcester Community Foundation was awarded.

-The Library and volunteer Bob Kadlec worked with the Commission on Disability to virtually display the Disability History Exhibit on the Library's website.
-The exhibit was developed by Alaska's Governor's Council on Disabilities and Special Education and was on display for October.
+The Library and volunteer Bob Kadlec worked with the Commission on Disability to virtually display a Disability History Exhibit on the Library's website.
+The exhibit was developed by Alaska's Governors Council on Disabilities and Special Education and was on display for October.